remix-run/react-router/packages/react-router-dom/docs/guides/quick-start.md

 # Quick Start

-You'll need a React web app to add `react-router`.

-If you need to create one, the easiest way to get started is with a popular tool called [Create React App][crapp].
+To get started with React Router in a web app, you'll need a React web app.
+If you need to create one, we recommend you try [Create React App](https://github.com/facebook/create-react-app).
+It's a popular tool that works really well with React Router.

-First install `create-react-app`, if you don't already have it, and then make a new project with it.
+First, install `create-react-app` and make a new project with it.

 ```sh
 npm install -g create-react-app